-In partnership with the L.A.
-Unified School District and the diplomatic corps, in 2019, we are launching "My Global L.A.
-Day," which connects diplomats posted in Los Angeles to local high school students.
-The annual My Global L.A.
-Day marks the start of a year-long relationship between the school and Consulates to collaborate on initiatives and connect L.A.'s young people to real-world diplomacy and international relations.
+The Office also partnered with the L.A.
+Unified School District and the diplomatic corps to launch"My Global L.A.," a program that connects diplomats posted in Los Angeles with local high school students.
+The annual “My Global L.A.
+Day” marks the start of a year-long relationship between the school and Consulates to collaborate on initiatives and provide L.A.'s young people with real-world exposure to diplomacy and international relations.

 STRENGTHENING BONDS WITH SISTER CITIES.
 Sister Cities of Los Angeles, Inc. (SCOLA) is a diplomatic platform for Los Angeles that promotes cooperation and direct engagement with its global partners on issues of mutual interest, particularly around business and commerce, tourism, education, and culture.